QqAa150938/hahahahaha/README.md

 The implementation of the paper **[Hypersphere memory preservation network: a domain-incremental learning method for open-circuit fault diagnosis in power converters](PAPER_LINK)**.

-> Replace `PAPER_LINK` with the official paper/DOI link after publication.
+>  After publication, `PAPER_LINK` will be replaced with the official paper/DOI link.

 ## Updating!